 The nearest disabled parking spaces to the Great Hall are John Creed Ave, Bowland Ave and LICA.
+Parking Marshals can help direct you to an available disabled parking space.
 If you park in a Blue Badge disabled parking space, you must display a valid blue badge.
-If these spaces are full, you may wish to drop off guests close to the Hall and park elsewhere.
+If these spaces are full, you may wish to drop off guests at the Chaplaincy centre, close to the Hall and park elsewhere.

 Guest rooms on campus are available to book if you require overnight accommodation during graduation week.
 Contact the Lancaster Conferences team for more information - 01524 592899.
 Book your graduation guest room now.

 In keeping with the academic nature of the occasion and ceremonial tradition, all students wishing to attend their graduation ceremony must wear the correct academic dress.
 Hire your gown online from our official supplier Ede and Ravenscroft.
 Gowns must be ordered 2 weeks in advance of the ceremony.

 Your robes will be brought to campus ready for collection from 8am on graduation day.
 You will collect them from the LICA building where the gowning team will help you put your gown, hood and hat on.
 You will then return your hired academic dress to the same place at the end of the day after your ceremony.